puppetlabs/puppetdb/documentation/configure.markdown

 aren't being processed quickly enough, then you could increasing this value in order to alleviate that, but this is unlikely to be the bottleneck for command processing.

-### `dlo-compression-interval`

-**Note**: This setting is deprecated and ignored by PuppetDB.
-It will be removed from PuppetDB in a future release.

-Any PuppetDB instance which receives commands must perform periodic maintenance on the message queue.
-This setting controls the interval at which that process is performed.
-By default, it is equal to `gc-interval` (60 minutes by default).
-You may wish to set this explicitly if you are using a zero `gc-interval`.

-### `dlo-compression-threshold`

-**Note**: This setting is deprecated and ignored by PuppetDB.
-It will be removed from PuppetDB in a future release.

-This setting specifies the maximum duration to keep messages in the dead-letter office before archiving them.
-This process will check for compressible messages on startup and after every `gc-interval`, but will only perform the archive once per `dlo-compression-threshold`.
-The same format can be used as for the `node-ttl` setting above.
-If set to zero seconds, this behavior will be disabled.
-The default value is one day.

 ### `store-usage`